By Aly Bairamov

 CBT Thought Diary App

-For individuals managing mental health conditions such as anxiety, depression, or ADHD who require structured cognitive behavioral tracking tools.
+For individuals managing mental health conditions such as anxiety, depression, or ADHD who require structured cognitive behavioral tracking.

-CBT Thought Diary App is an established health & fitness app that is available.
-With a 4.9/5 rating from 16 reviews, it shows polarized user reception.
+CBT Thought Diary App is a market-leading health & fitness app that is available.
+With a 4.9/5 rating from 16 reviews, it delivers strong user satisfaction.
+Users particularly appreciate time-based entry separation helps users manage overwhelming thoughts and adhd symptoms effectively, though unnecessary introductory animation sequence creates friction during the initial app launch experience remains a common concern.

 What is CBT Thought Diary App?